 Nevada County Fairgrounds

-The Nevada County Fairgrounds is hiring for the following positions – seasonal customer service assistants, seasonal maintenance aides, and Fair-time help (cashiers, ticket monitors, parking attendants, red shirts, exhibit crew, front office assistance, and traffic employees).
+The Nevada County Fairgrounds is hiring for the following positions – seasonal maintenance aides (summer months) and Fair-time help (cashiers, ticket monitors, parking attendants, red shirts, exhibit crew, front office assistance, and traffic employees).
 For job descriptions and applications, visit here.

 Fairgrounds Open to Walkers